Europe: Early Middle Ages

+Charlemagne is called the "Father of Europe" by many historians for his influence on the Middle Ages and on the territory he ruled in Europe.
+He is seen as a founding figure by multiple European states, and several historical royal houses of Europe trace their lineage back to him.
+Charlemagne has been the subject of artworks, monuments and literature during and after the medieval period.

 During the Dark Ages, the Western Roman Empire fell under the control of various tribes.
 The Germanic and Slav tribes established their domains over Western and Eastern Europe, respectively.
 Eventually the Frankish tribes were united under Clovis I. Charlemagne, a Frankish king of the Carolingian dynasty who had conquered most of Western Europe, was anointed "Holy Roman Emperor" by the Pope in 800.
-This led in 962 to the founding of the Holy Roman Empire, which eventually became centred in the German principalities of central Europe.
+This led to the founding of the Holy Roman Empire in 962, which eventually became centred on the German principalities of central Europe.

 East Central Europe saw the creation of the first Slavic states and the adoption of Christianity (c.
 1000 CE).
 The powerful West Slavic state of Great Moravia spread its territory all the way south to the Balkans, reaching its largest territorial extent under Svatopluk I and causing a series of armed conflicts with East Francia.
-Further south, the first South Slavic states emerged in the late 7th and 8th century and adopted Christianity: the First Bulgarian Empire, the Serbian Principality (later Kingdom and Empire), and the Duchy of Croatia (later Kingdom of Croatia).
+Further south, the first South Slavic states emerged in the late 7th and 8th century and adopted Christianity: the Bulgarian Empire, the Serbian Principality (later Kingdom and Empire), and the Duchy of Croatia (later Kingdom of Croatia).
 To the east, Kievan Rus' expanded from its capital in Kiev to become the largest state in Europe by the 10th century.
 In 988, Vladimir the Great adopted Orthodox Christianity as the religion of state.
 Further east, Volga Bulgaria became an Islamic state in the 10th century, but was eventually absorbed into Russia several centuries later.